eclipse-kuksa/kuksa.val.services/docs/README.md

 ### KUKSA Data Broker

-The [KUKSA Data Broker](https://github.com/eclipse/kuksa.val/tree/master/kuksa_databroker) is a gRPC service acting as a broker of vehicle data / data points / signals.
+The [KUKSA Data Broker](https://github.com/eclipse/kuksa.val/tree/master/kuksa_databroker) is a gRPC-based service acting as a broker of vehicle data / data points / signals.
 It provides central access to vehicle data points arranged in a - preferably standardized - vehicle data model like the [COVESA Vehicle Signal Specification (VSS)](https://covesa.github.io/vehicle_signal_specification/) or others.
 It is implemented in Rust, can run in a container and provides services to get datapoints, update datapoints and for subscribing to datapoints.
 Filter- and rule-based subscriptions of datapoints can be used to reduce the number of updates sent to the subscriber.